Human Kinetics Department

 Designing Interventions

 This advanced course explores current trends with respect to the design and implementation of sustainable evidence-based interventions for at-risk populations.
-Topics include preventative medicine, universal design, rural healthcare, pediatric rehabilitation, assistive technology, and community-engaged scholarship.
-The Service Learning component encourages students to transfer theoretical knowledge to different intervention settings while working with vulnerable populations.
+Topics include preventative medicine, universal design, rural healthcare, pediatric rehabilitation, assistive technology, accessibility, knowledge mobilisation and community-engaged scholarship.
+The evidence-based motor activities with X (MAX) lab component encourages students to transfer theoretical knowledge to different community-based intervention settings while working with at risk populations.
 Credit will be granted for only one of HKIN 457, HKIN 437 or HKIN 495 (2017-2018).
-Prerequisites: HKIN 151/152 or BIOL 251/252; HKIN 265 or 365.
-Three credits.
+Prerequisites: HKIN 161/162 or 151/152 or BIOL 251/252; HKIN 265 or 365.
+Three credits and lab.

 Psyc Skills Training for PE